TL;DR The paper focuses on understanding why coffee spills wh...

 Discussion

 The study of liquid dynamics, particularly in the context of sloshing and oscillation, was also deeply connected to rocket development during the 20th century.
 It was crucial for ensuring the stability and safety of rockets, as fuel movement within tanks can significantly impact a rocket's balance and trajectory.
 Actually, two Ig Nobel Prizes have honored to research that analyzed why coffee might spill when we walk.
-The first prize was awarded to in 2012 to [Rouslan Krechetnikov and Hans Mayer](https://improbable.com/ig/winners/#ig2012) and the second one in 2017 to [Jiwon Han for this paper](https://improbable.com/ig/winners/#ig2017). ## TL;DR The paper focuses on understanding why coffee spills when we walk.
-It explores the dynamics of liquid oscillation in a mug and how it relates to the motion of the hand and body.
-The study identifies the resonance frequency of coffee oscillation and investigates methods to suppress this resonance to prevent spilling.
-This includes analyzing different ways of holding the cup and the effect of adding a foam layer.
-Jiwon, also gave a great Ted talk on this topic, which you can watch [here](https://www.youtube.com/watch?v=4Cd5TxBjdq0) Jiwon Han is currently a 5th year PhD student in Astronomy & Astrophysics at Harvard University, working with Prof. Charlie Conroy and Lars Hernquist.
-His research interests recently have centered on understanding how an ancient major merger shaped the stellar halo and dark matter halo of our Galaxy, leading to the warping of the galactic disk. ![](https://jiwonjessehan.github.io/images/profile.png) There's actually a device you can use to transport beverages without spilling them called [SpillNot](https://www.thespillnot.com/).
+The first prize was awarded to in 2012 to [Rouslan Krechetnikov and Hans Mayer](https://improbable.com/ig/winners/#ig2012) and the second one in 2017 to [Jiwon Han for this paper](https://improbable.com/ig/winners/#ig2017).
+Jiwon, also gave a great Ted talk on this topic, which you can watch [here](https://www.youtube.com/watch?v=4Cd5TxBjdq0) There's actually a device you can use to transport beverages without spilling them called [SpillNot](https://www.thespillnot.com/).
 It features a non-slip mat situated on a base, which is connected to a handle that is, in turn, secured by a ribbon.
 When a user transports a beverage with the SpillNot by holding the ribbon, the apparatus can swing with considerable magnitude and can even be twirled completely in both vertical and horizontal orientations, as can be seen in the following video. ![](https://i.imgur.com/LGz6VAX.gif) If we simplify the SpillNot's function to that of a pendulum, we describe θ as the angle made with the vertical from the lowest point, from which we can derive the vertical and horizontal components of acceleration. $$ a_y=T/m \cos \theta - g \\ a_x=T/m \sin \theta $$ therefore, the angle formed by the pendulum with the vertical confirms $$ \tan \theta = \frac{a_x}{g+a_y} $$ Conversely, typically, a fluid is unable to withstand a force applied tangentially to its surface.
 As a result, when a system is subjected to steady acceleration, the fluid's free surface tilts, creating an angle with the horizontal plane.
 The tangent of this angle is determined by $$ \frac{a_x}{g+a_y} $$ Considering ax and ay as the horizontal and vertical components of acceleration, respectively, as shown in the following picture, we can integrate this information to understand that in order to prevent spillage, the SpillNot's tilt relative to the vertical must match the liquid's tilt relative to the horizontal.
 Essentially, if the acceleration is almost perpendicular to the base of the SpillNot, the liquid’s surface will stay nearly parallel to the base.
 This evaluation is a simplification, omitting certain elements like transient effects, movements of the hand, or the finite dimensions of the SpillNot.
 Nevertheless, it uncovers a crucial insight: to minimize spillage, the radial acceleration needs to be significantly greater than the tangential acceleration. ![](https://i.imgur.com/wvwdEGF_d.webp?maxwidth=760&fidelity=grand) The research on the dynamics of liquid oscillation, like that conducted by Jiwon Han on this paper, has potential applications in enhancing the safety of trucks carrying liquids.
 Understanding how liquid moves and resonates inside a container can inform the design of liquid cargo tanks, enabling them to better counteract the sloshing dynamics that often contribute to vehicular instability.
 The design of such tanks could be optimized to minimize the risk of the liquid cargo's movement causing the truck to flip, thereby reducing the likelihood of accidents.
 This could be especially critical for trucks transporting large volumes of liquid over long distances.
-Here's a [great video](https://www.youtube.com/watch?v=WGwU_e3uHBc) summarizing this phenomenon and the work on this paper.
-In 2012, Mayer and Krechetnikov also delved into the coffee spilling problem.
+Here's a [great video](https://www.youtube.com/watch?v=WGwU_e3uHBc) summarizing this phenomenon and the work on this paper. ## TL;DR The paper focuses on understanding why coffee spills when we walk.
+It explores the dynamics of liquid oscillation in a mug and how it relates to the motion of the hand and body.
+The study identifies the resonance frequency of coffee oscillation and investigates methods to suppress this resonance to prevent spilling.
+This includes analyzing different ways of holding the cup and the effect of adding a foam layer.
+Jiwon Han is currently a 5th year PhD student in Astronomy & Astrophysics at Harvard University, working with Prof. Charlie Conroy and Lars Hernquist.
+His research interests recently have centered on understanding how an ancient major merger shaped the stellar halo and dark matter halo of our Galaxy, leading to the warping of the galactic disk. ![](https://jiwonjessehan.github.io/images/profile.png) In 2012, Mayer and Krechetnikov also delved into the coffee spilling problem.
 Their experimental setup consisted of using a MATLAB-based image analysis tool, and the exact moment when the coffee spilled was pinpointed using a sensor-activated light-emitting diode (LED) signal that kept track of the liquid's level in the mug.
 Their research concluded that the spilling is influenced by the specific design of standard coffee cups, the physical properties of coffee, and the mechanics involved in the act of walking.
 The following image illustrates the process of defining and obtaining the measurements and positional data of the cup used in the coffee spillage studies: (a) the route taken during walking as seen from a top-down perspective, (b) the horizontal coordinates of the cup (x, y) alongside the tilting angle theta and the gravitational pull g, (c) the angle of the spill alpha and the related acceleration x, and (d) the image analysis conducted via MATLAB (Mayer and Krechetnikov, 2012). ![](https://i.imgur.com/LgUQ2wX.png)